 Leading Settlement Agreement Solicitors in Manchester and London

 A settlement agreement is a legally binding contract between the employer and the employee that brings to an end the employment relationship on the agreed upon terms.

 If your employer presents you with a settlement agreement it is a legal requirement that you seek independent legal advice.
-You employer must also pay all reasonable legal fees (usually up to specified amount) for the independent advice.
+You employer must also pay all reasonable legal fees (usually up to a specified amount) for the independent advice.

 Why Are Settlement Agreements Used?